Joel Nouble: Career

 In July 2021, Nouble signed for Livingston on a two-year deal with an option for a third.
 He then immediately joined Arbroath on a season-long loan.
 Nouble was recalled from loan in the January 2022 transfer window.

+Following his departure from Livi, Nouble signed for Wuxi Wugo in June 2024.
+He scored twice in 15 appearances for Wuxi in the 2024 season, as they were relegated from League One.

+After Wuxi were relegated, Nouble announced on Instagram that he had moved to Shenzhen Juniors, who were newly promoted to League One.

 International career

 Nouble made his international debut for Cascadia at the 2018 ConIFA World Football Cup, as a late replacement for Lorne Jenkins.
 He scored twice on his debut against Tamil Eelam, in a 6–0 victory that guaranteed the team's passage to the quarter finals.

 Personal life

 Nouble was born in Deptford, London Borough of Lewisham to Ivorian parents.

-He is the younger brother of former England youth international and Colchester United footballer, Frank Nouble.
+He is the younger brother of former England youth international and Gateshead footballer, Frank Nouble.